 After the soak, you need to give the shirt another rinse.
-For cotton shirts, use hot water and small quality of mild detergent.
+For cotton shirts, use hot water and a small quantity of mild detergent.
 Only cold water is sufficient for the final rinse of your polyester shirt.
 This step can be repeated multiple times until the water stops looking muddy.

 Don’t be scared when you see the water turning dark.
 If you have dyed the shirt properly and allowed it to set, the only thing that rinsing can remove is the excess dye.
 You must get rid of it.
 Otherwise, the color will continue running during future washes and destroy other clothes.

 How Prevent Fading While Washing a Tie-Dye Shirt

 You should follow a few simple steps while washing to prevent tie-dye shirts from fading.
 Firstly, allow the colors to set properly while steeping in dye or soaking in vinegar/synthrapol.
 Secondly, try to use cold water as much as possible to lock the colors – unless you’re washing extra dye with detergent from cotton shirts.

 When you use detergent, always use a mild one that will be gentle instead of treating the dye like a stain!
 I’d also recommend that you wash the shirt by hand so you can gently handle the fabric and its fresh colors instead of twisting and stretching it.

 But how do you want to wash a tie-dye shirt in a washer – and ensure that there’s no fading?
 Always use a gentle wash/rinse cycle and keep an eye on the temperature of the water and in the dryer.
-A great way to prevent colors from fading due to friction is turning the shirt inside out.
+A great way to prevent colors from fading due to friction is by turning the shirt inside out.

 Also, remember to avoid bleach and fabric softeners.
 If your dye suggests drying at a particular temperature, a washing machine’s dryer can be helpful.
 Set the shirt to dry immediately after the final rinse instead of leaving it moist or wet.
 But if you hang it up for air-drying, avoid direct sunlight as it can fade tie-dye shirts.